scanpratik/dsad-dijkstra-python/README.md

 # dse-dsad-grp126-work2
 M Tech - DSE DSAD Group-126 Assignment02 for SEM1

-Assingment Submission name :  ASSIGNMENT1_DLH_G126.zip #need to clarify from facukty for name as assingment1 as it should be 2
+--#need to clarify from facukty for name as assingment1 as it should be 2 Assingment Submission name :  ASSIGNMENT1_DLH_G126.zip

 Python script name : AS2_PS6_HE_GROUP126.py